hecticSubraz/Network-Security-and-Database-Vulnerabilities/README.md

 # Day 12

 ## Intrusion Detection System(IDS) and Intrusion Prevention system(IPS)
- Today I learned about Intrusion Detection system(IDS),Intrusion Prevention System(IPS),how they works,classification,benefits and their detection method.
+ Today I learned about Intrusion Detection system(IDS),Intrusion Prevention System(IPS),how they works,their classification as well as benefits and their detection method.

 ### Intrusion Detection System(IDS):